It was not my plan today to hike through a hailstorm with thunder and lightning at 11,500 feet, but, I guess I can check that off my bucket list now.

 There was some snow along the trail, and only a little bit directly on the trail.
 In a few places, it looked like it had snowed recently — probably last night.

 One of the only people I met on the trail today was Flowers, whose pack was even larger than mine: he left Kennedy Meadows with 14 days of food, aiming to skip getting off the trail at Kearsarge Pass to Independence or Bishop.
-Instead, he plans to hike all the way to Mammoth Lake, roughly 200 miles from Kennedy Meadows.
+Instead, he plans to hike all the way to Mammoth Lakes, roughly 200 miles from Kennedy Meadows.
 (In contrast to Independence and Bishop, which are quite a distance from the trail, Mammoth Lakes is relatively nearby.)

 At Cottonwood Pass, one of the access points to go into Lone Pine, a US Forest Service ranger checked my PCT permit, the first time anyone’s asked to see my permit so far.
-After I left, I kicked myself for not asking the ranger what the weather report was; the sky in the direction I was hiking was filled with a grey cloud.
+After I left, I kicked myself for not asking the ranger what the weather report was, as the sky in the direction I was hiking filled with a grey cloud.

 I continued to Chicken Spring Lake, an alpine lake that, until recently, had been frozen over.
 I doubt anyone’s going for a swim there anytime soon.
-It was still a bit cold, so rather than hiking up to the lake itself, I collected water from its outlet and got ready to cook dinner after crossing the stream.
+Since it was still a bit cold out, rather than hiking up to the lake itself, I collected water from its outlet and got ready to cook dinner after crossing the stream.
 Not long after I had everything unpacked and started to filter water, it started to hail.

 I continued to filter water; I was going to need it whether or not the hail stopped.
 It seemed to let up after a few minutes, so I hoped I’d be able to eat where I was.
 While I was waiting, Ninja Fabric hiked down from the lake.
 I hadn’t seen her in a while; I thought she was further ahead, but she had to go into Lone Pine to get some equipment.

 Shortly after, Flowers hiked past, and the hail showed no sign of stopping.
 When it started thundering, I knew I wouldn’t be cooking dinner at the stream, and so I packed everything up and hiked on.
 It seemed like I’d be hiking in the direction the storm was blowing in from, so at least it would be more likely to be over sooner than if I just stayed in place.